 - select the number of HARQ retransmissions from the allowed numbers that are configured by upper layers in allowedRetxNumberPSSCH and, if configured by upper layers, overlapped in allowedRetxNumberPSSCH-CBR for the highest priority of the sidelink logical channel(s) and the CBR measured by lower layers according to [6] if CBR measurement results are available or defaultTxConfigIndex configured by upper layers if CBR measurement results are not available;

 - select an amount of frequency resources within the range that is configured by upper layers between minRB-NumberPSSCH and maxRB-NumberPSSCH and, if configured by upper layers, overlapped between minRB-NumberPSSCH-CBR and maxRB-NumberPSSCH-CBR for the highest priority of the sidelink logical channel(s) and the CBR measured by lower layers according to [6] if CBR measurement results are available or defaultTxConfigIndex configured by upper layers if CBR measurement results are not available;

+- if transmission based on sensing is configured by upper layers:

 - randomly select the time and frequency resources for one transmission opportunity from the resources indicated by the physical layer according to subclause 14.1.1.6 of [2], according to the amount of selected frequency resources.
+The random function shall be such that each of the allowed selections can be chosen with equal probability;

+- else:

+- randomly select the time and frequency resources from the resource pool.
 The random function shall be such that each of the allowed selections can be chosen with equal probability;

 - use the randomly selected resource to select a set of periodic resources spaced by the resource reservation interval for transmission opportunities of SCI and SL-SCH corresponding to the number of transmission opportunities of MAC PDUs determined in subclause 14.1.1.4B of [2];